JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ![PiGallery2 Map Zoom](/blog_img/selfh/Photo/PiGallery2-MapZoom.png)

-> ...You can see These tools covered at [this post](https://jalcocert.github.io/JAlcocerT/photo-management-tools)
+> ...You can see These tools covered at [this photo management tools post](https://jalcocert.github.io/JAlcocerT/photo-management-tools)

 ### Hardware Setup

+A [travel router](https://jalcocert.github.io/JAlcocerT/travel-router-gl-mt3000-review/), an [action cam](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/) and a kindle.

+> What else would you need?

 ![Travel pack](/blog_img/hardware/travel-pakc.jpg)